 - What is breach report?

-- How do I delete my personal information from the Lookout app?
+- How do I delete my personal information I've provided for Identity Protection?

 - What personal information is generally taken when a breach occurs?